 NWSWB has developed non-credit continuing education courses in Marine Systems.
-These courses are a week long and offered at various time throughout the year.
+These courses are five days long and offered at various times throughout the year.
 In order to receive a certificate in one of the courses, students must complete 32.5 clock hours of instruction.
 Courses may be taken individually and in any succession.
-The courses include: Marine Diesel Engines, Marine Electrical Systems, Marine Corrosion, Marine Hydraulics, Marine Plumbing, and Outboard Engines.
+The courses include: Marine Diesel Engines, Marine Electrical Systems, Marine Corrosion, and Outboard Engines.